Tasty Recipes for the Home Cook

 • Fluff four with a spoon before measuring and level off the measuring cup for accuracy.
 Excess flour causes dry and dense biscuits.

-• Freeze ingredients, mixing bowl, and biscuits for 15 minutes before use to help produce flaky biscuits.
+• To help produce flaky biscuits, freeze the mixing bowl, pastry cutter, and ingredients for at least 15 minutes before use.
 This step is optional but recommended.

 • Wash hands with cold water to prevent dough from warming up while working with it.

-• If you don’t want to flatten the dough with your hands, use a rolling pin.
+• Use a rolling pin if you don’t want to flatten the dough with your hands.

-• For softer edges, place uncooked biscuits touching each other on the baking sheet.
+• Place uncooked biscuits touching each other on the baking sheet for softer edges.

 • If you don’t have buttermilk, fill a 1-cup measuring cup with milk (minus one tablespoon).
 Stir in 1 tablespoon vinegar.
 Allow to sit for 5 minutes.
 You will need only 3/4 cup for the recipe.

-• To reheat, microwave for a few seconds or for a few minutes in a toaster oven.
+• To reheat, microwave for a few seconds or a few minutes in a toaster oven.

 Keywords:Boursin biscuits, Garlic Herbs Biscuits, Flaky and Tender Biscuits, Boursin Garlic Herbs